-I don’t care much about the latter issue because I’m just not a big fan of monetary sanctions against counsel.
-I’m real interested in sanctions like spoliation instructions and other sanctions that actually give a tactical advantage.
+I care little about the latter issue because I’m just not a big fan of monetary sanctions against counsel.
+I’m really interested in sanctions like spoliation instructions and other sanctions that give a tactical advantage.
 But the retail value of the paper used demanding monetary sanctions is greater than the actual amount of sanctions against counsel that have been awarded and paid.
-The issue in this case is interesting – the opinion breaks down in painful detail – but it is ultimately as useful to me as my recollection of the Baltimore Orioles 1979 batting order.
+The issue, in this case, is interesting – the opinion breaks down in painful detail – but it is ultimately as useful to me as my recollection of the Baltimore Orioles 1979 batting order.
 (I do, however, recommend reading the details about these sanctions for the entertainment value.
 I’m amazed that Judge Watts did not even comment in an off-hand way about the trial court’s findings of extreme discovery violations.
 I would not have the same discipline.)

 The expert’s opinion was pretty detailed, opining that the child lost between 3 and 10 IQ points while admitting he had never administered the test or understood much about it.
 The expert did something else that I’m surprised the jury did not find more problematic: he did not rule out alternative causes.
 This is usually the one thing that juries really make experts pay for failing to do.
 This jury did not hold the expert’s feet to the fire here, probably because this is a lead paint case.
-In the big picture, the jury probably thought that the child suffered a brain injury and the landlord did not really care.
-In most cases, I think this painful over generalization is spot on.
-Because that is Baltimore lead paint history in a nutshell.
+In the big picture, the jury probably thought the child suffered a brain injury, and the landlord did not really care.
+In most cases, I think this painful overgeneralization is spot on.
+Because that is Baltimore’s lead paint history in a nutshell.

 You can find the opinion in City Homes v.
 Hazelwood here.